aws/aws-iot-device-sdk-swift/Documentation/FAQ.md

 ### To learn more about this SDK

 * [AWS IoT Core Developer Guide](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html)
-* [Discussion](https://github.com/aws/aws-iot-device-sdk-swift/discussions) is a great way to ask questions about this SDK.
+* [Discussions](https://github.com/aws/aws-iot-device-sdk-swift/discussions) are a great way to ask questions about this SDK.
 * [Open an issue](https://github.com/aws/aws-iot-device-sdk-swift/issues) if you find a bug or have a feature request.